fbpx

 When it comes to finding ingredients, you should be able to source everything at your local supermarket and health food shop.
 The recipes in the book are simple, easy to follow and accessible.
 We have limited the use of expensive ingredients and instead prioritised what is convenient and easy to find at your local market or shop.
 We want you to feel comfortable asking your not-so-food-savvy uncle, sister or grandad to cook them for you without them feeling intimidated.

 We have written a list of any ingredients that may be a little unique to some readers and included our favourite brands and places to find them.
+You can find all of our pantry staples from Part & Parcel and you can use the code ‘VILLAGEFORMAMA‘ for $20 off your first order.

 Bone Broth